 See Security in the CMS Developer Guide for more information.

-The information below describes specific security aspects related to DXC Service.
+The following information describes specific security aspects related to DXP.

-DDoS (Distributed Denial of Service) attacks are common and complex, and traditional on-premise solutions cannot handle these.
-Episerver DXC Service offers advanced protection at the network edge through its CDN provider including UDP and ICMP protocols, DNS amplification, Layer 7 and 3/4, SYN/ACK, and SMURF (refer to information on the net for this terminology).
+DDoS (Distributed Denial of Service) attacks are common and complex, and traditional on-premises solutions cannot handle these.
+Episerver DXP offers advanced protection at the network edge through its CDN provider including UDP and ICMP protocols, DNS amplification, Layer 7 and 3/4, SYN/ACK, and SMURF (see information on the Internet for this terminology).